soleil-ica/Lima-tango-cpp/doc/SpectrumOneCCD/spectrumoneccd.rst

 Init                    Void            Void            Do not use.
 State                   Void            State           Return the device state.
 Status                  Void            String          Return the device status as string.
-ForcedInit              Void            Void            Force the initialization, injection of the tables and the re-configuration of the camera.
 GetTemperature          Void            Void            Get the temperature of the CCD sensor.
                                                         The temperature will be updated in the lastTemperature attribute.
-ReConfig                Void            Void            Force the re-configuration of the camera.
+ForceConfig             Void            Void            Force the re-configuration of the camera.
-SetNumFlushes           Long            Void            Set the number of flushes for the acquisition.
-GetGain                 Void            Void            Get the temperature of the camera.
+GetGain                 Void            Void            Get the gain of the CCD camera.
                                                         The gain will be updated in the gain attribute.
 ======================= =============== =============== ===============================================================================================